Sign up to Wool.com and create your own personal wool hub.

 The following genetic evaluation tools provide woolgrowers with comprehensive analysis, data, reporting, benchmarking and DNA tools to support their selection of their sheep.

 Sheep Selection Tools

 The modern Merino is a complex animal, expected to produce large amounts of high quality wool, compete with specialised breeds in the global red meat market, rear enough progeny to be self-replacing and generate surplus sheep sales.

 Luckily, there are many tools available to help you choose the right sheep to fit your breeding objective.
 The benefits of each of these tools are outlined in AWI's Sheep Selection Tools publication, allowing growers to use those which are most appropriate to the traits they're selecting for.

 Merino Bloodline Performance allows woolgrowers to compare Merino bloodlines based on the results of wether and ewe trials, run across Australia over the past 10 years.

-The analysis takes out all known environmental factors between trials and years, leaving the remaining variation between the bloodlines due to genetic differences.
+A joint initiative between AWI and NSW Department of Primary industries (NSW DPI), the analysis takes out all known environmental factors between trials and years, leaving the remaining variation between the bloodlines due to genetic differences.

 Merino Bloodline Performance highlights the diversity in wool production, wool quality and profitability for a wide range of bloodlines and allows woolgrowers to compare the strengths and weaknesses of each bloodline.